 Tisch Summer Fellows: 2020 Remote Internships

-In order to prioritize the health and safety of our students and not take unnecessary risks, all Tisch Summer Fellowships in 2020 will be remote.
-Through the internship tasks and assignments, students will add capacity to their host organizations, gain a deeper understanding of civic life, network with other Tufts students and alumni, and grow academically, personally, and professionally.
+In order to prioritize the health and safety of our students and not take unnecessary risks, all Tisch Summer Fellowships in 2020 were remote.
+Through the internship tasks and assignments, students added capacity to their host organizations, gained a deeper understanding of civic life, networked with other Tufts students and alumni, and grew academically, personally, and professionally.

 - The application period will be open until June 8.

 - New internships will be posted until June 3.

 - Students may apply to internships that begin 2 weeks or more after their submission.
 For example, if the internship is set to begin on May 18, the student’s application must be received on or before May 4.

 Students submit applications via Tufts Civic Impact (application link will be available soon), providing basic details and uploading the following documents:

 - Current resume

 - Targeted cover letter addressed to the fellowship organization